gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Tasks that use `JavaExec` now track the version of Java used instead of the absolute path to the `java` executable.

 Contributed by [Theodore Ni](https://github.com/tjni).

+## Improvements for plugin authors

+### Service injection into plugins and project extensions

+There are several [useful services](userguide/custom_tasks.html#service_injection) that Gradle makes available for task and plugin implementations to use.
+Previously, these were available for injection into task and plugin instances.
+In this Gradle release these services are also available for injection directly into project extensions.
+Services are also now available for injection into the elements of a container created using the `project.container(Class)` method.
+Using this feature can help simplify your plugin implementation.

+Services can be injected into an instance either as constructor parameters or using a property getter method.
+In this release both options are available for all types for which service injection is available.
+In previous Gradle versions, using a property getter method was not supported for plugin types.

+See the [User Manual](userguide/custom_plugins.html#service_injection) for details.

 ## Promoted features
 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.